axel-springer-kugawana/iwb_serenity/docs/css/layout/grid.md

 ## Horizontal modifier

-For some specific case you want to force a grid to align their children from right to left or in the center.
-You can use the `horizontal--end` (alligned on the right) and `horizontal--center` (alligned in the center) on the grid container.
+For some specific cases you want to force a grid to align their children from right to left or in the center.
+You can use the `horizontal--end` (aligned to the right) and `horizontal--center` (aligned to the center) on the grid container.

-Just like columns modifiers, the horizontal modifier modifiers are prefixed by the breakpoint from which they are active.
+Just like columns modifiers, the horizontal modifiers are prefixed by the breakpoint for which they are active.

 <div class="sd-example">
     <p><strong>Horizontal right alligned grid</strong></p>